If you're experiencing issues with configuring G Suite Password Sync (GSPS), see below for solutions to common issues with GSPS.

 First, complete these steps

-- Ensure that you're a member of the Domain Admins group.
+- Make sure that you're a member of the Domain Admins group.

 - List your domain controllers.
 To do so, run the command